 Adversarial Attacks:.
-Numerous adversarial attack generators have been proposed in literature [9, 10, 41-43].
-For example, Fast Gradient Sign Method (FGSM) generates an adversarial example by back-propagating through the target model [9].
-Other approaches optimize adversarial perturbation by minimizing an objective function while satisfying certain constraints [11, 43].
-These approaches rely on softmax cross-entropy loss to find effective perturbations.
-We modify the objective functions of these attacks in order to synthesize adversarial faces that evade AFR systems.
-We evaluate FaceGuard on six unseen adversarial attacks that have high success rates in evading a SOTA AFR system, ArcFace [2]: FGSM [9], PGD [10], DeepFool [11], Adv-Faces [1], GFLM [6], and SemanticAdv [7] (see Tab.
-1).
+Numerous adversarial attacks have been proposed in literature [12, 13, 28, 67, 68].
+For example, Fast Gradient Sign Method (FGSM) generates an adversarial example by back-propagating through the target model [12].
+Other approaches optimize adversarial perturbation by minimizing an objective function while satisfying certain constraints [13, 14, 28].
+We modify the objective functions of these attacks in order to craft adversarial faces that evade AFR systems.
+We evaluate FaceGuard on six unseen adversarial attacks that have high success rates in evading ArcFace [2]: FGSM [12], PGD [13], Deep-Fool [14], AdvFaces [1], GFLM [9], and SemanticAdv [10] (see Tab.
+2).